-The Kelp Greenling is quite often caught by recreational fishers in the waters along the BC coastal region.
+The Kelp Greenling is quite often caught by recreational fishers in the waters along the Pacific northwest coast.

-As you can see from the photos, the female is freckled all over with small, reddish brown to golden spots on a gray to brownish background and the fins are a yellowish orange.
+As you can see from the photos, the female is freckled all over with small reddish-brown to golden spots on a gray to brownish background and the fins are yellowish-orange.
 Males are gray to brownish olive, with irregular blue spots on the front half of their bodies.
-These spots are surrounded by small rings that are a reddish brown.
+These spots are surrounded by small rings that are reddish-brown.

 They can reach up to 53 cm in length and about 2 kilos in weight.
 They have a life expectancy of about 25 years.

-Kelp greenling feed on crustaceans, brittle stars, mollusks and any other small fish they can fit into their mouths on.
-Kelp greenling are in turn are feed for large predators such as lingcod and halibut and the smaller ones are often eaten by salmon and steelhead.
+Kelp greenling feeds on crustaceans, brittle stars, mollusks, and any other small fish they can fit into their mouths.
+These fish are in turn are feed for large predators such as lingcod and halibut and the smaller ones are often eaten by salmon and steelhead.

-Kelp greenling lay their eggs in October to November, the female lays a large cluster that can contain up to 4,000 eggs.
+They lay their eggs from October to November, the female lays a large cluster that can contain up to 4,000 eggs.
 Several females will lay their eggs in the same nest and a male will care for them.
-Male greenling are very protective of the nest and eggs and will protect them aggressively, they will stand guard until the eggs hatch and the young swim away to make a life of their own.
+The male greenling is very protective of the nest and eggs and will protect them aggressively, they will stand guard until the eggs hatch and the young swim away to make a life of their own.